 Halloween is fun for children and adults.
-I was noted for my annual Halloween parties and creative costumes and enjoy this time of year.
+I was noted for my annual Halloween parties & creative costumes & really enjoy this time of year.

 Tips for Your Spooky Halloween Porch

 - Don't use real candles, get the battery-powered ones.
 You don't want to risk someone's trailing costume catching on fire or someone knocking one over and setting your porch on fire.

 - Besides animatronic figures on the front porch for Halloween, consider having a real live actor (yourself or a friend or neighbor).
 Trick or treaters wil say, "it's not real," but scream and run when you move towards them.

 - Watch out for tripping hazards.
 This is particularly important with people in costumes as they sometimes can't see well through their masks.
 Keep extension cords out of traffic areas.

 - Look up haunted house tips as many of these work for the spooky porch as well.